woman smiling on a SUP with a paddle

 • flat rocker design cuts through water

-The Kraken also comes with vent plug that releases heat and pressure that builds up when the board is stored in shed or garage in hotter climates.
+The Kraken is equipped with a vent plug that helps release heat and pressure that can build up when the board is stored in a shed or garage in hot weather.

 5. Tower Xplorer Inflatable 14′